- About >

 Agrément Certification

-If you are developing a new or innovative construction system or product that does not yet have established national standards, you should consider applying for Agrément Certification.
-In the context of MMC, this might include off-site manufactured 3D-Volumetric modules or Mass Engineered Timber (MET) or Light Gauge Steel (LGS) building systems.
+If you are developing a new or innovative construction building system or product that does not yet have established national standards, you should consider applying for Agrément Certification.
+In the context of MMC, this might include off-site manufactured 3D-Volumetric modules, Mass Engineered Timber (MET), Insulated Concrete Formwork or Light Gauge Steel (LGS) building systems.
+When a company applies for Agrément Certification for an innovative building system, the team in the NSAI MMC Certification department assesses it and provides relevant gap analysis for what is required to meet current European and Irish regulations and building requirements.

 The criteria for assessment varies from one building system - or proposed building system solution - to another.
 This is based on existing EU Directives, Irish Building Regulations, standards, Codes of Practice documents for safety, habitability, durability, maintenance and environmental requirements.
 It is also based on the current Irish Building Regulations and Irish Building Standards’ legal framework, as published by the Irish Government.